-NAM E Date - DEPA RTMENT summary information must be filled out on cover sheet.
-Applications will not be considered if all inform ned below is not complete. nation 1.
-Total amount of funds requested \$ 2.
-Date of proposed use of funds: 3.
-Activity/purpose of funding request: Pleas se provide the following information in an attachment.
-A. Clearly describe the nature of the project and how you anticipate it will improve WCSU and y professional life: as classroom teacher at WCSU (e.g., identify specific courses or methodologies), schoor provider of public service and/or information to others.
-Proposals must include any printed material that relates to the project. olar, В. All project expenses must be identified on a WCSU Request for Professional Travel Worksheet.
-Proposition include supporting documentation for any of the expenses listed on the WCSU Request Professional Travel Worksheet: fees, travel, lodging, meals and other costs.
-The worksheet is locate www.wcsu.edu/travel .
-Travel Authorization forms should not be submitted and/or substituted for worksheet. for d at C. Clearly state the time schedule for this project and plans for coverage of campus responsibilities.
-D. Have you applied for or received any other funding for this activity?
-If yes, from which source and what amount?
-If no, please state reason for not applying or reason for denial. for E. Submit one (1) electronic, PDF copy of all materials to the Faculty Development and Recogni Committee, c/o the Provost/Vice President for Academic Affairs at cunninghamj@wcsu.edu . tion Signa ture of Applicant ٥. ture of Department Chairperson the Chairperson that the application has been made.)
+NAME Date DEPARTME NT ary information must be filled out on cover sheet.
+Applications low is not complete. will not be considered if all information 1.
+Total amount of funds requested (Maximum \$1,200 for full-time and \$750 for part-time) \$

+Date of proposed use of funds: \\\\\

+3. Activity/purpose of funding request: \\\\\

+Please provide the following information in an attachment.

+- A. Clearly describe the nature of the project and how you anticipate it will improve WCSU and your professional life: as classroom teacher at WCSU (e.g., identify specific courses or methodologies), scholar, or provider of public service and/or information to others.
+Proposals must include any printed material that relates to the project. - B. All project expenses must be identified on a WCSU Request for Professional Travel Worksheet.
+Proposals must include supporting documentation for any of the expenses listed on the WCSU Request for Professional Travel Worksheet: fees, travel, lodging, meals and other costs.
+The worksheet is located at www.wcsu.edu/travel.
+Travel Authorization forms should not be submitted and/or substituted for this worksheet. - C. Clearly state the time schedule for this project and plans for coverage of campus responsibilities. - D. Have you applied for or received any other funding for this activity?
+If yes, from which source and for what amount?
+If no, please state reason for not applying or reason for denial. - E. Submit one (1) electronic, PDF copy of all materials to the Faculty Development and Recognition Committee, c/o the Provost/Vice President for Academic Affairs at cunninghamj@wcsu.edu.